codazoda/htmltodo/README.md

 Repeat your daily tasks everyday with this super simple daily todo list.

 This is just an HTML document with an ordered list on it and a bit of JS code that remembers your checked boxes only for the current day.
 It saves that information into the browsers storage.

+## Getting Started

+Download all the files and open the index.html file in your favorite browser.